Tax Credits Pages

 adoption-taxes

-The adoption Credit is a non-refundable tax credit which means that the amount of the tax credit is limited to the taxes due on the current tax year return.
+The adoption Credit is a non-refundable tax credit which means that the amount of the tax credit is limited to the taxes due on the 2023 tax year return.
 Any tax credit that would exceed the tax liability for the current year, may be carried forward for the maximum of five years.
 For example, if your tax credit was $2,000 and you owed $1,500 in taxes, you could apply the remaining $500 on your next year's return, assuming you had a tax liability as well.

 Adoption benefits can include the adoption tax credit for qualified adoption expenses that occurred to adopt a qualified child (who is under the age of 18 or is physically or mentally not able to care for themselves).
 In addition, employer based and provided adoption assistance could be excluded from the income.
 Once the adoption is finalized, you will be able to claim your adopted child as a dependent.